Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 **Pre-existing Virtual Service**:

-If you have a Virtual Service resource already, simply add the name for the http route so that the API Service and the related transactions can be linked in API Central:
+If you have a Virtual Service resource already, simply add a name for/rename the http route so that the API Service and the related transactions can be linked in API Central:

 ```yaml
   http: